cryptable/eidonkey/readme.md

 - openssl-1.0.1h development files must be pre installed
 - libpcsclite development files must be pre installed
 - nss certutil from firefox is in binary form in the Git repo
+- clone rust-openssl from ddt-tdd and checkout version 0.7.14

 But now the CA and SSL certificates never leave the application.